 - Identify high value items.

-- Discuss what you expect on moving day, including things like removing entry door, protecting bannisters, laying down cardboard or runners on high-traffic areas, taking apart furniture, packing certain items in product boxes.
+- Discuss what you expect on moving day, including things like removing entry door, protecting bannisters, laying down cardboard or runners on high-traffic areas, taking apart furniture, "no pack" rooms or areas, packing certain items in product boxes.

 - Hold the best and most organized garage sale of your military career!

-- Dig deep in the cabinets, refrigerator, and freezer and start making dinner at home to avoid wasting groceries.
+- Dig deep in the cabinets, refrigerator, and freezer and make meals at home to avoid wasting groceries.

 - Plan a goodbye meal with friends serving a "little bit of this and a little bit of that."
 Military friends will understand; non-military friends will find it funny.
 Send them home with a parting gift of a box of barely used spices and condiments.

-- Pick a room to begin separating pro gear for your sponsor and yourself, if needed.
+- Pick a room to begin separating professional gear for your sponsor and the spouse, if needed.

-- Pick the space where movers will not enter ("do not pack" space) and store the items required for the car ride like suitcases and kid’s entertainment systems.
+- Set aside a space where movers will not enter ("do not pack" space) and put items here that you'll want for your travel, such as suitcases and kid’s entertainment systems.

 - Remove window coverings, wall art, and other decorative items.

 - Begin any yard clean up if vacating a rental home or selling your house.

 - Review leases to determine if nail holes should be filled or if painting is necessary.

 - Ask for items to be returned that were loaned to family and friends.

 - Ensure that clothes and military uniforms have been picked up from the dry cleaners.

 - Check that prescription refills have been ordered and delivered or picked up.